-An extensive review of New Zealand and international scientific literature regarding CW performance was undertaken in order to develop the sediment and nutrient reduction performance predictions that are presented in this provisional guide.
+An extensive review of New Zealand and international scientific literature regarding CW performance was undertaken in order to develop the sediment and nutrient reduction performance predictions that are presented in this technical guide.
 For the review, only CW sites with conditions broadly similar to New Zealand climatic and agricultural conditions were included in the data analysis.
 Results of the data analysis and derivation of performance graphs are presented in a companion document (Woodward et al., 2020).
 Performance expectations fall within bands which encompass the range of expected variability.
 Performance will vary due to factors such as the pattern and intensity of rainfall and run-off, and also from site to site depending on local conditions and specific CW design and implementation factors.
-Performance estimates have moderately high uncertainty arising from climate, landscape and design characteristics.
+Performance is determined principally by the size of a CW relative to its contributing catchment, but performance estimates have moderately high uncertainty arising from climate, landscape and design characteristics.
 For some specific contaminants and soil conditions or flow pathways where current data is seriously lacking and the uncertainty too high, we have restricted the applicability of our performance estimates.